-If you’re looking for some authentic Oaxacan tamales, or really any dish from the southwestern state of Mexico, then Guelaguetza in Koreatown is your best bet.
-This brightly painted restaurant opened up about 25 years ago.
-Guelaguetza is best known for their mole, and offers a black mole chicken tamale we love.
-Or mix it up with the chicken tamale with jalapeños and roasted tomatoes, or a sweet tamale.
-Online ordering available.
-3014 W. Olympic Blvd.
-Los Angeles, CA 90006
+If you’re looking for authentic Oaxacan tamales, or really any dish from the southwestern Mexican state, then Guelaguetza in Koreatown is your best bet.
+Guelaguetza is best known for its mole and offers a mole chicken tamal we love, and lots more.
+3014 W. Olympic Blvd., Koreatown.

 Gracias Madre has vegan options to fulfill your cravings.
-The meatless Mexican restaurant is offering sweet and savory tamales.
-The sweet version are filled with guava and cinnamon filling, while the savory ones are stuffed with jackfruit carnitas, purslane, and green sauce.
-Gracias Madre is taking pre-orders now until December 22.
-Online ordering available.
-8905 Melrose Avenue West Hollywood, CA 90069
+The meatless Mexican restaurant is offering tamales filled with jackfruit barbacoa, and artichoke mole.
+Gracias Madre is taking pre-orders now until December 20.
+8905 Melrose Ave., West Hollywood.

-For over 65 years, La Mascota Bakery in Boyle Heights has been proudly serving the community with pan dulce and other sweet treats, coffee, menudo, and of course, tamales.
-From pork to a newly created plant-based option, this bakery provides 13 different types of tamale flavors to satisfy your masa hunger.
-2715 Whittier Blvd, Los Angeles CA 90023
+For over 65 years, La Mascota Bakery in Boyle Heights has proudly supplied the community with pan dulce and other sweet treats, coffee, menudo, and of course, tamales.
+From pork to a newly created plant-based option, this bakery provides 13 different flavors to satisfy everyone in your holiday pod.
+2715 Whittier Blvd., Boyle Heights.

-Since opening its doors in 1977, La Moderna Bakery has been selling great food to the residents of Whittier.
-Owners Martha and Guillermo Chaves can hook you up with all sorts of yummy, traditional Mexican foods; the bakery sells pan dulce or Mexican sweet bread, chicharrones, menudo, as well as other speciality treats.
-From red pork to sweet flavored tamales, customers can choose from six different types of the masa-based delicacy.
-8035 1/2 Norwalk Blvd.
-Whittier, CA 90606
+Open since 1977, La Moderna Bakery and owners Martha and Guillermo Chaves can hook you up with all sorts of yummy, traditional Mexican foods; the bakery sells pan dulce, chicharrones, menudo, and other speciality treats.
+Six different types of tamales are available for pick-up.
+8035 1/2 Norwalk Blvd., Whittier.

-Valley dwellers: Pop on over to the family-owned Me Gusta Gourmet Tamales, which only specializes in tamales.
-This restaurant prides itself on making tamales that use the finest ingredients and having an original tamale recipe from Puerto Vallarta, Jalisco, Mexico.
-Me Gusta Gourmet Tamales has eight distinct flavors of tamales, including strawberry, cheese, and pineapple.
-13752 Van Nuys Blvd, Pacoima, CA. 91331
+Valley dwellers can pop on over to the family-owned Me Gusta Gourmet Tamales, which specializes only in tamales.
+Using an original recipe from Puerto Vallarta, Me Gusta is serving up eight varieties, including strawberry, pork, and pineapple.
+13752 Van Nuys Blvd., Pacoima.

-Tamales Alberto has come a long way, since the days of selling their goods from the back of a local bakery.
-The small business has established itself as a producer of delicious tamales with a loyal customer following.
-The L.A.-based business sells eight different types of tamales, including cheese and jalapeño, meat, sweet, vegetarian, and even a vegan option.
-Online ordering available.
-1644 W Temple St, Los Angeles CA 90026
+Tamales Alberto got its start selling tamales from the back of another local bakery, and now has a loyal customer following.
+Choose from eight different types of tamales, including cheese and jalapeño, meat, sweet, vegetarian, and vegan options.
+1644 W. Temple St, Historic Filipinotown.

 Located in the Mercado la Paloma in DTLA, this small restaurant specializes in Yucatecan food and serves three different tamales, two steamed and one baked.
-The steamed tamales come filled with either achiote seasoned chicken or vegetables.
-The baked tamale has a crunchy texture and is filled with achiote seasoned chicken, hard-cooked eggs, sliced tomatoes, and epazote.
-3655 S Grand Ave C6, Los Angeles, CA 90007
+The steamed tamales come filled with either achiote-seasoned chicken or vegetables.
+The baked tamale has a crunchy texture and is filled with achiote-seasoned chicken, hard-cooked eggs, sliced tomatoes, and epazote.
+3655 S Grand Ave, Suite C6, downtown.

-Maria’s Bakery located in El Monte provides Angelenos with fresh pastries and four different types of tamales: red pork, green pork, cheese, and sweet.
+Maria’s Bakery in El Monte serves fresh pastries and four different types of tamales: red pork, green pork, cheese, and sweet.
 This hole in the wall opens at 5 a.m., with lines forming well before it opens.
 The tamales do sell out, so we suggest getting there as early as possible.
-4743 Peck Rd El Monte, CA 91732
+4743 Peck Rd., El Monte.

 Stay on top of the latest in L.A. food and culture.
 Sign up for our newsletters today.